liquinlab/elm-smile/docs/configuration.md

 have the same name.
 For example, if the `.env` file contains an option `VITE_LAB_URL` then setting `api.setRuntimeConfig('lab_url')` will override it (see below for the `VITE_` syntax).
-However, if you create a novel runtime config it will be stored separately (specifically `smile_config.runtime`) in your data file.
+However, if you create a novel runtime config it will be stored separately (specifically `smileConfig.runtime`) in your data file.

 ## Types of configuration variables